learn-co-students/module-one-final-project-guidelines-seattle-web-career-021819/README.md

 ### How do I play?
 Below is a short clip of the game.
-BUT in case you love reading, "Boozy" is a simple cocktail guessing game.
+BUT in case you love reading, *Boozy* is a simple cocktail guessing game.
 The user logs in and is presented with either ingredients and a recipe (easy mode) or ingredients only (hard mode) and must guess the name of the cocktail.
 Users aren't expected to know all 500+ drink names, so to help the user guess we provide